GregoryCannon/TetrisTrainer/README.md

 - Enter a custom piece sequence to experiment with openers
 - Use custom DAS settings to emulate your own hypertapping speed (without worrying about losing DAS!)
 - Practice 19+ play at a slow speed to improve stacking

-Coded by Gregory Cannon with help from Christian Harris.
-Originally based off a Javascript Tetris engine from Code Explained, although now modified to the point of unrecognizability.